-What is semantic SEO?
+What is Semantic SEO?

 Why Semantic SEO?

-In a famous Google patent on context-vectors, an example with the word “horse” is provided.
-Same word but with different meanings in different contexts: a “horse” is an animal for an equestrian, a working tool for a carpenter, and a sport equipment for a gymnast.
-In Semantic SEO, much like Wikipedia does, content is cataloged and organized around each context in such a way that machines can understand and value its uniqueness.
+In a famous Google patent about context vectors, an example is given with the word “horse”.
+One and the same word, but with different meanings in different contexts: a “horse” is an animal for a horseman, a working tool for a carpenter, and sports equipment for a gymnast.
+In semantic search engine optimization, content is cataloged and organized around each context, much like Wikipedia, so that machines can understand and evaluate its uniqueness.